 Louise began her involvement with Lancaster Steiner school 17 years ago and during that time has had a variety of roles.
 From trustee to social media editor, fair organiser to class teacher.
 Her most prominent role throughout has been as a class teacher for the older classes of the school, preparing the children for transition to local high schools.
+She is currently teaching art, form drawing and Biography lessons with Linden Class.
 She has a Steiner teaching qualification and a PGCE (post 16), a degree is in Archaeology and Anthropology as well as an MA in Cultural Theory.
 Currently Louise also teaches handwork, form drawing, painting and crafts.
 She was drawn to Steiner education because it offers a nurturing environment where children are valued for more than purely their academic abilities.
 She appreciates the way it fosters a love of learning through its creative and experiential approach.

 Katie started working at Lancaster Steiner School in 2019 as class teacher for Willow Class, this year she is the Linden class teacher.
 She also teaches German to both Oak and Willow Class.
 Katie moved to Lancaster in 2008 from Switzerland to study Social History at Lancaster University.
 In 2016 she graduated from the University of Cumbria with a PGCE and has since worked in a mainstream primary school for 2 years, as well as doing supply work.
-Katie is currently in her final year of her NESTT Steiner Teacher training.
 What she loves most about the Steiner approach is that it truly takes into account the development of the whole child and fosters a lifelong curiosity and connection with our world.

-Bregje is an experienced member of our Early Years Team.
-She is currently in her final year of her NESTT Steiner Teacher training.
-After attending a Steiner Primary and Secondary school in the Netherlands she gained a Masters in Science from Amsterdam University.
-In the Netherlands she worked for a regular after school club and on moving to France with her family she became a stay-at-home, helping-hand-at-school mum.
+Bregje is an experienced member of our Team.
+She started working in our Kindergarten Team and later she joined the Lower School Team while finishing her NESTT Steiner Teacher training in 2021.
+After attending a Steiner Primary and Secondary school in the Netherlands she gained a Masters in Science from Vrije University (VU), Amsterdam.
+In the Netherlands she worked for an after-school club and on moving to France with her family she became a stay-at-home, helping-hand-at-school mum.
 After moving to the UK she has now settled in Lancaster.
 Her two daughters attended Lancaster Steiner School and are now doing well at a local high school.
-What she loves most about the school is that everybody takes care of each other and therefore let her and her family feel at home immediately.
+What she loves most about the school is that everybody takes care of each other and therefore makes her and her family feel at home immediately.